 - Eat, but light foods.
 Saltines, bread, pretzels.
 Ginger is also helpful.
 Heavy and greasy foods can enhance symptoms and risk.

 - Wear an acupressure wristband.

 3. Know which cabins are more likely to make you seasick.

 We've circled the sweet spot for cabins. - Photo by Alexander Cher

-Passengers in bow cabins — at or near the front of the ship —and staterooms in the highest decks will feel the most motion and the worst location cruises who regularly get seasick.
-Midship cabins, which are always first to be sold out, are least motion-sensitive.
-See our step-by-step guide on picking the right cruise ship cabin for more info.
+Passengers in bow cabins — at or near the front of the ship —and staterooms in the highest decks will feel the most motion and the worst location for cruisers who regularly get seasick.
+If you’re worried about getting sick, looking into midship cabins.
+These cabins are least motion-sensitive.
+It’s important to note, that these cabins are usually the first to be sold out, so you have to hurry.

 4. Pack seasickness medication.